Math-ML-X/TrafficCAM/TrafficCAM-download.md

 Partition 3:
 FirstFrame_annotate-3.zip https://drive.google.com/file/d/1cKOpDQ-NvqTxIETXYcDOv_Ojc3UZm2Qq/view?usp=sharing

-## The data tree for using the dataset as suggested in benchmark can be viewed below:
+## The data structure for using the dataset as suggested in benchmark can be viewed below:
       ├── TrafficCAM
         ├── raw
           ├── FirstFrame_annotate